 Yet despite the pool-based sparring of Drake and West, the two rappers’ pools pale in comparison to the ones found in places like Sharm el Sheik, Egypt and San Alfonso del Mar, Chile, where two of the ten largest swimming pools in the world are located.

 How large are these swimming pools?
-Well scroll through the gallery above to find out and perhaps while you are at, start planning your next vacation to visit one of these gigantic pools.
+Well, scroll through to find out, and perhaps while you’re at it, start planning your next vacation to visit one of these gigantic pools.

 Amazingly, the pool was constructed in the middle of the Sinai desert and is just three miles from the Egyptian coast.
 If building a massive pool so close to the actual sea seems excessive, that may be the least extravagant aspect of the Citystars’ lagoon at it also cost $5.5 million to be built and takes several weeks to be filled with salt water.
 See travel options.